isaactan98/isaactan98/README.md

 ### Hi there 👋
 _____________________

-I am Isaac Tan, currently studying Software Engineering course at UTM.
+I am Isaac Tan, currently studying Software Engineering course at Universiti Teknologi Malaysia.

 - 🔭 I’m currently working as a Freelancer on Photography, Web Development and ETC.
 - 🌱 I’m currently learning different Web and Mobile Frameworks.